South African musician plays guitar during brain surgery

-A South African musician with a brain tumor was allowed to play his guitar during a successful operation to remove much of the growth.
+His skull still open, a South African musician with a brain tumor played several notes on his guitar during a successful operation to remove most of the growth.

-Musa Manzini was given local anesthetic during what doctors call an "awake craniotomy" this month at Inkosi Albert Luthuli Central Hospital in Durban.
+Musa Manzini's guitar-playing helped guide the medical team in their delicate task while preserving neural pathways, said Dr. Rohen Harrichandparsad, one of the neurosurgeons.
+Manzini was given local anesthetic during what doctors call an "awake craniotomy" this month at Inkosi Albert Luthuli Central Hospital in Durban.

-Dr. Rohen Harrichandparsad, one of the surgeons, said Saturday that Manzini's guitar-playing provided "real-time feedback" as the medical team removed most of the tumor while preserving neural pathways.
+"It increased the margin of safety for us, in that we could have real-time feedback on what we were doing intraoperatively," Harrichandparsad said Saturday in a telephone interview with The Associated Press.

-Harrichandparsad says Manzini was given his guitar toward the end of the hours-long procedure, as doctors checked that everything was in order.
+The procedure is not uncommon, and there have been several cases in other countries of musicians playing an instrument or singing during similar operations.
+The intention was to test Manzini's "ability to produce music," which requires the complex interaction of pathways in the brain, the doctor said.

 Premium content for only $0.99